leonseng/blog-hugo/content/posts/learning-istio/jwt-auth.md

 # Additional learnings

+Here's a list of things that were picked up during my tests that weren't immediately intuitive:

 1. Istio requires the port name in the `Service` to be prefixed with the protocol as described [here](https://istio.io/latest/docs/ops/configuration/traffic-management/protocol-selection/).
-Failing to adhere to the naming convention will break the authentication feature provided by the [RequestAuthentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) resource covered [further below](#requestauthentication).
+Failing to adhere to the naming convention will break the authentication feature provided by the [RequestAuthentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) resource.
 This can be caught by running `istioctl analyze` in the application namespace, which reveals a [PortNameIsNotUnderNamingConvention](https://istio.io/latest/docs/reference/config/analysis/ist0118/) message:
     ```sh
     $ istioctl analyze
     <snipped>
     Info [IST0118] (Service httpbin.default) Port name (port: 80, targetPort: 80) doesn't follow the naming convention of Istio port.
     ```
 1. Defining a [RequestAuthentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) alone does not stop requests without JWT, the requests just won't have identities tied to them.
 Augment it with a [AuthorizationPolicy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) to enforce the presence of JWT.
+1. The `scope` field in a JWT can contain multiple scopes in a space delimited format,
+    ```
+    scope: read:database write:database
+    ```
-1. The `scope` field in a JWT can contain multiple scopes in a space delimited format (e.g. `scope: read:database write:database`).
-Fortunately, Istio recognizes that and allows us to match individual scopes from the `scope` field
+    Fortunately, Istio recognizes that and separates the string into multiple scopes.
+This allows us to match individual scopes from the `scope` field without having to do string manipulations.
-Istio automatically splits space separated scope into multiple values to be matched separately if required.
-1. To assist with troubleshooting, set the log level for the `jwt` and `rbac` loggers to `debug`, which will produce more logs on JWT validation and RBAC enforcement in the application sidecar.
+1. To assist with troubleshooting, set the log level for the `jwt` and `rbac` loggers to `debug`, which will produce more logs on JWT validation and RBAC enforcement in the application sidecar proxy.
     ```sh
-    istioctl pc log $(k get pods -l app=httpbin -o jsonpath='{.items[*].metadata.name}') --level jwt:debug rbac:debug
+    istioctl proxy-config log $(k get pods -l app=httpbin -o jsonpath='{.items[*].metadata.name}') --level jwt:debug rbac:debug
     ```

-# Summary

-In short, using both [RequestAuthentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) and [AuthorizationPolicy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) can greatly simplify the application by shifting some of the JWT validation logic to Istio.